schilkp/schilkp.github.io/content/projects/RadarBud/index.md

     {{ gallery_img(src="power_profile.svg", desc="Power profile of an acquisition and inference.") }}
 {{ gallery_end() }}

-The final quanitized model is only 36KiB large, with a single inference time of 32.4ms on the VitalCore's NRF5340, and is capable of achieving a prediction accuracy of up to 94.9% under the right conditions.
+The final quantized model is only 36KiB large, with a single inference time of 32.4ms on the VitalCore's NRF5340, and is capable of achieving a prediction accuracy of up to 94.9% under the right conditions.
 For all the details and caveats - including a detailed power analysis - see our paper linked above.